Florida Chamber bullish on economic outlook for state in 2025

 Florida’s economic growth is outpacing other states in an upbeat forecast published by the Florida Chamber of Commerce.

-The business advocacy group published its 2025 Florida Economic Forecast recently and it found the Sunshine State is outpacing national growth trends.
-The report concluded Florida’s economy is bolstered by industries such as technology, health care, construction and others.
+The business advocacy group recently published its 2025 Florida Economic Forecast and found that the Sunshine State is outpacing national growth trends.
+The report concluded Florida’s economy is bolstered by industries such as technology, health care, construction, and others.

 “As we look into late 2025 and beyond, Florida isn’t just growing, it’s showing the rest of the nation what stable and well-planned growth looks like,” said Mark Wilson, president of the Florida Chamber of Commerce & Foundation.
 “The report notes that while challenges like inflation and housing affordability persist, Florida’s ability to adapt and innovate will drive its long-term success.”